YaraLuginbuehl/LISA_Data_Reduction/README.md

 ## Description
 ### main.py
-The data taken by this spectrograph is processed with this code resulting in a final spectrum.
+The data taken by the LISA spectrograph is processed with this code resulting in a final spectrum.
 Input data : ObjectData (Object frames, flat frames and corresponding darks) and WavelengthCalibrationData (Calibration frames with spectral lines at known wavelengths, flat frames and corresponding darks).
 Steps of data reduction (main.py, ObjectData):
 1. Creating master frames